 Even in antiquity, whose origins could not be ascertained or understood, it is not surprising that it was thought that these beautiful formations could have supernatural powers.

-A gemstone is naturally occurring crystalline form of a mineral, which desirable for its beauty, valuable in its rarity .
+A gemstone is a naturally occurring crystalline form of a mineral, which is desirable for its beauty, valuable in its rarity .
 There are some organic gemstones which come from plants or animals, like pearl(moti), coral(munga).
-But most gems are mineral: natural material with specific chemical composition.
+But most gems are minerals: natural material with specific chemical composition.

 Gemstones in India:

 India is a land of ancient tradition and great heritage.
 A land that has produced finest Natural Gemstones from thousands of years.
 Jewels crafted for many kings and queens that have reined in the kingdom for many generations.
 As far bas 77 AD, Pliny, the historian, in his book 'Historis Naturali' had given information about gemstones in India.
 After the sacking of Golden Temple at Barmatpur, Khausrau wrote, "Its roofs and walls we laid with sparkling rubies and emeralds.
 The foundation of the temple, which were mines of gold, were dug up , and its jeweled walls, which were mines of precious stones, pulled down.
 There were 500 mans of precious stones".

 When we talk about gem treasures in ancient India, we cannot ignore Mughal era.
 The fabulous time of Mughals were once considered as world's richest in its time.
 During the reign of Akbar, Rubies, Sapphires, Emeralds, red and blue yakkuts were classified under 12 categories and pearls into 16 categories.
 In its own, it is not viable when we talk about gemstones, and we don't mention India.